AmineBen203/ChatBot/README.md

 # ChatBot

 ## Overview
 This is a simple chatbot application created using WinForms in C#.
 The chatbot simulates a conversation between a user and a bot, where the user can type messages, and the bot responds with pre-configured or dynamically generated responses.
-The bot also shows a "typing..." animation while waiting for a response.
+The bot also shows a "typing..." animation while waiting for a response.(I just need to renew API that why that error is occured... but feel free to use the source code)

 ![Chatbot Image](assets/image.png)